programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 To access IIIF Workbench, login to your [GitHub](https://github.com/) account in a web browser.
 You will need to give the IIIF Workbench access to your account's public repositories in order to create a new repository with your processed image files.

-Once you have logged in, you can access the [IIIF Workbench](https://workbench.gdmrdigital.com/login.xhtml) in a web browser at [https://workbench.gdmrdigital.com/](https://workbench.gdmrdigital.com/).
+Once you have logged in, you can access the [IIIF Workbench](https://workbench.gdmrdigital.com/login.xhtml) in a web browser.
 You will want to either select an existing project or create a new one.
 Each project is a separate repository in your GitHub account.
 The title you give a project in IIIF Workbench, will be the title of that image file repository in your GitHub account.

 #### Upload Your Images